The Million Ryo Pot: Story

-Genzaburo Yagyu, who is the adopted son-in-law of a dojo in Edo, received a seemingly worthless jar from his brother as a wedding gift not knowing that it contains the map of the whereabouts of a million ryo left by their ancestors.
+Genzaburo Yagyu, who is the adopted son-in-law of a dojo in Edo, received a seemingly worthless jar from his brother as a wedding gift not knowing that it contains the map of the whereabouts of a million ryō left by their ancestors.
 When the brother discovers the value of the jar, he tries to get the jar back from Genzaburo.
 Genzaburo becomes angry that his brother wants a gift back but is also suspicious.
 He threatens the messenger his brother sent with torture and the messenger reveals the truth about the jar.
 However, his wife Hagino had already sold it to a scrap shop.
 The pot ends up becoming a fishbowl in the hands of Yokichi, the son of Shichibei, who lives next door from the scrap shop.

 Shichibei, a widower, goes every night to an archery booth that is run by Ofuji, where the bouncer is Tange Sazen.
 One night, Shichibei gets into a dispute with two other customers at the booth.
 He is attacked by them on his way home and dies.
 After some deliberation Ofuji decides to take Yokichi, who is now an orphan, to live with her.
 Meanwhile Genzaburo walks around Edo City in search of the jar and becomes attracted to Oku, who works in the archery booth.
 Genzaburo later discovers the treasure jar’s location but decides to keep it from his wife Hagino because he doesn't want to be deprived of the freedom to leave the dojo.
 However, Hagino suspects him of flirting with other women and prohibits him from leaving their dojo.

 One day, Yokichi loses an item worth a large amount of money that belongs to a money changer.
 The money changer blames Ofuji and Tange.
 The next day, Tange, who has to pay back the money soon, goes out to challenge a dojo for money.
 The destination is Genzaburo's dojo, and without knowing it, Tange defeats his disciples one after another, and surprises Genzaburo after he finally comes out from hiding.
 They pretend not to know each other and make a plot where Tange allows Genzaburo to beat him in a duel in return for money.
 Genzaburo, knowing where the pot is, and now having authorization from his wife, decides not to take it because it would mean that he has to return home to his nagging wife.